 Did you know that the Oil & Gas industry is experiencing a profound transformation?
 It must face the challenges of energy transition, optimizing the production of Oil & Gas fields while limiting CO2 emissions related to their operation and ensuring maximum security.
 When you realize that on average, recovery rates level off at 35%, and that 1% more would cover 2 years of worldwide consumption... every innovation is worth considering!
-In our Petroleum Engineering and Project Development program, your training will be based on actual case studies from the industry, so you’ll be prepared to meet its challenges.
+In our Petroleum Engineering and Project Development program (taught in English), your training will be based on actual case studies from the industry, so you’ll be prepared to meet its challenges.
 Go for it!

 The key points of the program

 - Georesource production mechanism